-With its borrowed shape and an outrageously high price tag, the new Citizen Signature Grand Touring Automatic leaves, um, a very strange taste in your mouth.
-Although the Japanese brand’s desire to make some money on an easily recognizable design of a watch that many lust for, but only a few can actually afford is somewhat understandable, it is really a shame to see this sort of trick played by such a respectable manufacturer.
+With its borrowed shape and an outrageously high price tag, the 2013 Citizen Signature Grand Touring Automatic leaves, um, a strange taste in your mouth.
+Although the Japanese brand’s desire to make some easy money on an iconic design of a watch that many lust for, but only a few can actually afford is somewhat understandable, it is a shame to see this sort of trick played by such a respectable manufacturer.

-I agree that it is really difficult to make an original-looking watch in a niche where just about any cushion-shaped timekeeper is constantly referenced to one of Panerai models.
-However, in this particular case the Japanese watchmaking brand looks like they didn’t even try to make something original.
+I agree that it is difficult to make an original-looking watch in a niche where just about any cushion-shaped timekeeper is constantly referenced to one of Panerai models.
+However, in this particular case, the Japanese watchmaking brand looks like they didn’t even try to make something original.

 The same goes to the deliberately vintage-looking, even crude leather strap, as well as to the black PVD-treated surface of its massive body 44 millimeters in diameter.

-The only thing that clearly tells you that this watch is light years behind the Italian watchmaking giant is, of course, the dial that looks as tasteless as a gold-plated iPhone in a priest’s hand.
+The only thing that tells you that this timepiece is light years behind the Italian watchmaking giant is, of course, the dial that looks as tasteless as a gold-plated iPhone in a priest’s hand.

 On a good side, the watch is equipped with a new Citizen/Miyota Caliber 9010.
-Made in Japan and featuring a hacking second hand (a very useful function for those who like their watches to keep good time), the mechanism seems to be reliable and precise.
-It is also finished quite nicely with the Japanese version of vertical Geneva stripes and a skeletonized oscillating weight, although here I, too, see poorly finished parts that sort of spoil the impression of a well-built movement.
+Made in Japan and featuring a hacking second hand (a useful function for those who like their watches to keep good time), the mechanism is reliable and precise.
+It is also finished nicely with the Japanese version of vertical Geneva stripes and a skeletonized oscillating weight, although here I, too, see poorly finished parts that sort of spoil the impression of a well-built movement.